 Med-Challenger is an online education and assessment platform that offers study material and question banks to healthcare professionals including PA's.
-Med-Challenger will be used for remediation purposes if a student scores <80% on any EOR exam.
-All students who score <80% on an EOR exam will be assigned a Med-Challenger exam to be completed within 30 days of assignment.
-The student must score at least 90% on the Med-Challenger remediation exam on or before the specified deadline to pass the remediation.
+Med-Challenger will be used for remediation purposes if a student has a modified score of <80% on any EOR exam.
+All students who have a modified score <80% on an EOR exam will be assigned a Med-Challenger exam to be completed within 30 days of assignment.
+The student must score at least 80% on the Med-Challenger remediation exam on or before the specified deadline to pass the remediation.
+Failure to complete these remediation assignment(s) on time and as directed will result in automatic loss of all the concurrent rotational assignment and professionalism points (20 points) and referral to SPC.